sn4k3/UVtools/wiki/ODLP.md

 ## In file optimizations

-1. When generating the file, layers that share the same image data, must reuse that data instead of duplicate the image.
+1. When generating the file, layers that share the same image data, may reuse that data instead of duplicate the image.
 This allow to spare a good amount of data when file contains multiple layers that share same image over and over, for example, functional parts.
 See example on file sample bellow at `[Layer 3]`.
 While this is optional and either way it must be valid to print, is highly recommended to hash the layers.